Services offered at the Berwick Village Vet

 We offer desexing procedures for cats, dogs and rabbits.
 These routine surgeries revolve around a quick surgical procedure performed by the Veterinarian to reduce unwanted pregnancies and to reduce the health and behavioural problems associated with normal hormonal cycles (certain cancers, pyometra, etc).
 We take every effort to minimize any anaesthetic risk and offer pre-anaesthetic blood testing and intravenous fluid administration to all animals undergoing anaesthesia.

 Jeremy, Julia and Deb are competent surgeons who thrive on a challenge.
 They offer procedures from orthopaedics such as knee reconstructions (for torn cruciate ligaments), skin cancer and lump removals and abdominal surgeries.
 If we feel that a procedure is complex we may advise referral to a qualified specialist veterinary surgeon.

 We offer a variety of lab tests using both our in-house lab and a specialist external laboratory.
 Pre-anaesthetic and routine blood tests can be run onsite with a very fast turn around time, as can routine urine testing and cytology.
 Samples are often sent to a specialist veterinary laboratory for confirmation, or for further specialised testing, including DNA, endocrine, histopathology and cytology testing.

 Radiography is the process of taking X-Rays (Radiographs) and radiology is the process of interpreting them.
-We offer both at The Berwick Village Vet and regularly use specialists to review radiographs to aid in diagnosis or the treatment plan for your pet.
+At The Berwick Village Vet we have digital x-ray to enable us to view images immediately.
+We regularly use specialists to review radiographs to aid in diagnosis or the treatment plan for your pet.

 A microchip is an essential method (and legal requirement) of identifying a pet and returning him or her to their rightful owners.
 It involves the implantation of a chip about the size of a rice grain underneath the skin of a pet and organising the registration of that chip to you.
 This means that if your pet ends up lost anywhere in Australia, you can be contacted and have your pet returned to you.